-Women's Oral Health
+Women's oral health

-Due to hormonal changes throughout a woman's life, there can be an increase in her risk of tooth and gum disease.
-Puberty, menstruation, pregnancy, breast feeding and menopause - all cause fluctuating levels of hormones which can lead to swelling and changes to the gums.
-Bacteria are more likely to harbour around tender bleeding gums so diligent oral care is very important.
+Hormonal changes throughout a woman's life can increase her risk of tooth and gum disease.
+Puberty, menstruation, pregnancy, breastfeeding, and menopause all cause fluctuating hormone levels, which can lead to swelling and changes in the gums.

+Bacteria are more likely to harbour around tender bleeding gums, so diligent oral care is very important at every stage of a woman's life.